India–Togo relations: Foreign aid

+Political relations

 Sunil James, the Indian captain of a Marshall Islands-flagged merchant ship MT Ocean Centurion made a stop at Togo on 31 July 2013 to report that his ship had come under attack from pirates on 16 July.
 However, Togolese authorities arrested James and two crew members, accusing them of allegedly aiding the pirates.
 James and another Indian sailor named Vijayan were released on 19 December 2013, following a meeting between the Indian High Commissioner in Accra and President Gnassingbe.
 India had requested James' release on "compassionate grounds" as his 11-month-old son had died on 2 December 2013, and his family was awaiting his return to perform the last rites.

 Five Indian employees of a merchant navy firm – Anthony Godwin, Shaji Abdulla Kutty, Tharun Babu, Nithin Babu and Navin Niravath Gopi – were arrested and jailed in Togo in July 2013.
 They were accused of being involved in a pirate attack off the coast of Togo.
 All five men were from the state of Kerala, and were arrested on board a ship sailing from Mumbai to South Africa.
 After the involvement of Foreign Minister Sushma Swaraj, all five men were released by Togolese authorities on 1 February 2017.